 - Research topics that focus on modern and contemporary art and visual cultures

-- Proposals that sound feasible for completion within the given duration of the grant
+- Proposals feasible for completion within the given duration of the grant

 Three candidates will be shortlisted for interviews on the basis of their applications.
-The interviews will be conducted in Sher-Gil Sundaram Art Foundation, Delhi in February (date to be announced) and one grantee will be selected from among those interviewed by a consisting of one external member, one member from SSAF, and one member from AAA in India.
-The selected candidate/grantee (only) will be notified not later than 27 February 2018.
+The interviews will be conducted at Sher-Gil Sundaram Art Foundation, Delhi, in April 2019; and one grantee will be selected from among those interviewed by a panel consisting of one external member, one member from SSAF, and one member from AAA in India.
+Only the selected grantee will be notified, on a date no later than 15 April 2019.

 - A cover letter with your name, postal address, email address, telephone number (if available), along with the names and email addresses of two referees with experience in the area of your proposed research

-- Updated CV: Not more than two pages/750 words in length
+- A CV no more than two pages/750 words in length

 - Project Proposal